ridale/sonoffpy/README.md

 ## load program
 **NOTE** This code is currently a Work In Progress and it is likely that it does not yet work.

 First you will want to edit the config.py file and add your wifi SSID and password.
-Then load the program to be run at startup by uploading the main.py and config.py files to the sonoff using the webrepl upload button.
+Then load the program to be run at startup by uploading the main.py file to the sonoff using the webrepl upload button.